 \section{\FrameWorkName\ Framework}

 Figure~\ref{fig:system_diagram} presents an overview of \FrameWorkName.
 The offline phase allows developers to model attacks of various strengths and capabilities, and analyze privacy leakage under these instantiations.
 This is achieved by collecting a labeled dataset of traces corresponding to the attack, and using statistics and ML tools to build leakage-analysis tools.
 In the online phase, the leakage-analysis tool is used to conduct an attack $\mathcal{A}$ on a single trace containing the victim data, to quantify privacy leakage.
-This resembles an attacker who collects side-channel information offline to build a leakage detector to be used online, on a victim CVM through a malicious hypervisor.
-We discuss how \FrameWorkName implements the collection of different side-channel signals, feature extraction, and the leakage-analysis tools.
+This resembles an attacker who collects side-channel information offline to build a leakage detector for online use, on a victim CVM through a malicious hypervisor.
+We present how \FrameWorkName implements the collection of different side-channel signals, feature extraction, and the leakage-analysis tools.